spotify/helios/docs/user_manual.md

     192.168.33.10    2014-08-11 14:42:14.403    STOPPED     NO           60671498ae98

 We can see that the job stopped.
 Additionally, checking job status will show again, that the job is stopped.

+Once Inside The Container
+---

+Now once you are inside your container, if you have exposed ports, you'll find a few environment variables set that you may need.
+If you have a port named `foo`, there will be an environment variable named `HELIOS_PORT_foo` set to the host and port of the port named `foo` as it is seen *from outside the container*.
+So if you had `-p foo=2121` in your job creation commmand, once deployed on a host named `foo.example.com`, from inside the container you would see `HELIOS_PORT_foo` set to something like `foo.example.com:23238` depending on what port was allocated when it was deployed.